Brisbane ageing-in-place bathroom safety

 Key takeaways

-• A cosmetic renovation quote is not the same as a functional access scope.
+• A cosmetic bathroom quote is not the same as a functional access scope.

 • Brisbane property type can affect drainage, waterproofing, floor levels and level-entry feasibility.

-• Photos, measurements, OT input and funding context help the supplier respond with fewer assumptions.
+• Photos, measurements, OT input and funding context help the supplier ask better questions with fewer assumptions.

 Definitions